flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 your destination airport, with the FMS landing runway marked with a green arrow in front of the runway identifier (QFU).
 Clicking on the runway identifier selects this runway for BTV.

-After selecting a runway, OANS displays two magenta lines projecting the required minimal stopping distance to DRY and WET conditions.
-The targeted exit should be chosen after the WET line only, to provide a safety margin.
+After selecting a runway, OANS displays two magenta lines projecting the required minimal stopping distance for DRY and WET conditions.
+The targeted exit should be chosen after the WET line only, this provides a safety margin.
 To finalize the selection, the runway exit is selected by clicking on the corresponding label.
 The upper left of the ND now shows: